odoo/odoo/doc/webservices/upgrade.rst

 Downloading your database dump
 ==============================

-Beside downloading your migrated database using the URL provided by the :ref:`status method <upgrade-api-status-method>`, you can also use the SFTP protocol as described in the :ref:`request_sftp_access method
+Beside downloading your upgraded database using the URL provided by the :ref:`status method <upgrade-api-status-method>`, you can also use the SFTP protocol as described in the :ref:`request_sftp_access method
 <upgrade-api-request-sftp-access-method>`

-The diffence is that you'll only be able to download the migrated database.
+The diffence is that you'll only be able to download the upgraded database.
 No uploading will be possible.

 Your database upgrade request should be in the ``done`` state.